rkunze/EmbeddedKOSKirkuits/processors.md

 # kOS processor options for mods

-The *Embedded kOS Kirkuits* modlet defines a number of different processor options that can be easily added to a part by just setting the `EmbeddedKOSProcessorType` entry to the corresponding value in a MM patch that executes before `LAST[EmbeddedKOSKirkuits]`.
+The *Embedded kOS Kirkuits* mod defines a number of different processor options that can be easily added to a part by just setting the `EmbeddedKOSProcessorType` entry to the corresponding value in a MM patch that executes before `LAST[EmbeddedKOSKirkuits]`.

-The `EmbeddedKOSProcessorType` can be present either in a `PART`, a `MODULE[kOSProcessor]`, or an `UPGRADE` node.
+The `EmbeddedKOSProcessorType` entry can be present either in a `PART`, a `MODULE[kOSProcessor]`, or an `UPGRADE` node.
 In the latter two cases, the kOSProcessor specific values will be set (or changed) to the values defined by the processor type setting.

 Another setting `EmbeddedKOSProcessorInclude` (which can only be set on a `PART` node) controls whether the kOSProcessor module is